blacklanternsecurity/kali-setup-script/README.md

 ## Full feature list:

-1. Saves record of all terminal sessions
+1. Saves record of terminal sessions
 	- Including ALL OUTPUT (saved to ~/Logs)
 1. Installs the following:
 	1. CrackMapExec (from GitHub)